Generalized Rothe diagrams for orthogonal roots: Further examples of QP-triples

-\item The structures of the QP-triple $T(E_7, 2)$ and the associated quasiparolic set $\Omega(E_7,2)$ are known by \cite[Section 6.2]{gx5}: the parabolic subgroup $W_I$ has type $A_6$, the set $\Omega(E_7,2)$ coincides with the set of positive $7$-roots of $\Phi(E_7)$ containing no alignments, and $W_I\cong S_7$ acts transitively on $\Omega(E_7, 2)$ in the standard action.
-The set $\Omega(E_7, 2)$ is also in a natural bijection with the $30$ inequivalent labellings of the Fano plane.
-Under the correspondence between the $7$-roots and labelled Fano planes, the generalized Rothe diagram of a labelled Fano plane has a simple combinatorial description: a residue is a triple of non-collinear points such that each point has a higher label than the point collinear with the other two.
-For example, the unique $W_I$-minimal labelling is the only labelling with no residues, and the unique $W_I$-maximal labelling has seven residues: $267$, $357$, $367$, $456$, $457$, $467$, and $567$.
-The generalized Rothe diagram of each labelling can be interpreted as the set of non-positions in the context of games arising from the Steiner system $S(2, 3, 7)$; see \cite{irie21}.
+\begin{exa} [Type $E$] The structures of the QP-triple $T(E_7, 2)$ and the associated quasiparabolic set $\Omega(E_7,2)$ are known by \cite[Section 6.2]{gx5}: the parabolic subgroup $W_I$ has type $A_6$, the set $\Omega(E_7,2)$ coincides with the set of positive $7$-roots of $\Phi(E_7)$ containing no alignments, and $W_I\cong S_7$ acts transitively on $\Omega(E_7, 2)$ in the standard action.
+To each root $\al\in U(E_7,2)$ we may naturally associate a triple $t_\al$ of integers from the set $[7]:=\{1,2,..., 7\}$, and $\Omega(E_7, 2)$ can be naturally identified with the $30$ inequivalent labellings of the Fano plane using the set $[7]$.
+It can be shown that a root $\al\in U(E_7,2)$ dominates a labelling $L$ if and only if the elements of $t_\al$ do not form a line in $L$ and each element in $t_\al$ is larger than the unique element collinear with the other two in $L$.
+For example, the unique $W_I$-minimal labelling is the only labelling dominated by no root, and the unique $W_I$-maximal labelling is dominated by seven roots: $267$, $357$, $367$, $456$, $457$, $467$, and $567$.
+The generalized Rothe diagram of each labelling can be interpreted as the set of non-positions in the context of games arising from the Steiner system $S(2, 3, 7)$; see \cite{irie21}. \end{exa}

-\item For the triple $T(E_8, 2)$, the results of \cite[Section 6.3]{gx5} show that the corresponding subgroup $W_I$ has type $A_7$, the set $\Omega(E_8,2)$ coincides with the set of positive $8$-roots of $\Phi(E_8)$, and $W_I\cong S_8$ acts transitively on $\Omega(E_8,2)$ in the standard action.
-The set $\Omega(E_8, 2)$ is in a natural bijection with the set of $240$ inequivalent labellings of the Fano plane by the set $\{1, 2, \ldots, 8\}$, as well as with the 240 packings of the projective space $PG(3, 2)$.
-The generalized Rothe diagram of each $8$-root in $\Omega(E_8,2)$ has a characterization similar to the one in (ii), although the details are more complicated.
-This particularly intricate example is the subject of the paper \cite{the240}. \end{enumerate} \end{exa}
+\begin{exa} [Type $E$] For the QP-triple $T(E_8, 2)$, the results of \cite[Section 6.3]{gx5} show that the corresponding subgroup $W_I$ has type $A_7$, the set $\Omega(E_8,2)$ coincides with the set of positive $8$-roots of $\Phi(E_8)$, and $W_I\cong S_8$ acts transitively on $\Omega(E_8,2)$ in the standard action.
+The set $\Omega(E_8, 2)$ is in natural bijection with the set of $240$ inequivalent labellings of the Fano plane by the set $\{1, 2, \ldots, 8\}$, as well as with the 240 packings of the projective space $PG(3, 2)$.
+The generalized Rothe diagram of each $8$-root in $\Omega(E_8,2)$ has a characterization similar to the one in Example \ref{exa:fano7}, although the details are more complicated.
+This particularly intricate example is the subject of the paper \cite{the240}. \end{exa}